Blood In Semen (cont.)

 Treatment of blood in the semen is directed toward the underlying cause if a cause has been found.
 Sometimes, treatment with antibiotics for a presumptive diagnosis of prostatitis (inflammation of the prostate gland) is given, since some studies have shown that up to about one-fourth of men with hematospermia have prostatitis.
 However, the benefit of such treatment has not been definitively established.

-In many cases, if blood in the semen is not associated with any known abnormality of other troubling symptoms, no treatment is given, and the condition usually resolves on its own with time in these situations.
+In most cases, if blood in the semen is not associated with any known abnormality of other troubling symptoms, no treatment is given, and the condition usually resolves on its own with time in these situations.
 Persistent hematospermia (for a month or more) even in the absence of other symptoms warrants further or follow-up evaluation.

 Viewers share their comments